 You don’t have a specific area for your leaves to make leaf mold for your garden?
 It’s time to make one.

-To learn about the benefits of using leaf mold in the garden, click here.
-It’s truly a free and very valuable resource!
+To learn about the benefits of using leaf mold, read our article: Making and using leaf mold in the garden.

 Drip Watering System.
 Set up if stored over the winter.
 I prefer the drip hoses as I can easily move them around the garden as needed.

 Clean out rain barrel filters and open the rain barrels up to receive water.
 Add two tablespoons of bleach to disinfect any stagnant water.

 Don't have a rain barrel?
 Read our article: Why You Need a Rain Barrel Now!

 8. Check All Garden Hardscapes

 If you have wooden raised garden beds, inspect the wood for any spots that are bowed, rotted or just shifted with the temperature changes.
 Freshen them up as needed with a fresh coat of stain, sealant or paint when temperatures allow.

 This is also a great time to expand and build more raised garden beds! !
 Let’s face it.
 No gardener ever wished for less planting space!